Easter egg basket templates to print and make: step by step guide

 Fancy making some Easter baskets to for your children to stow their eggs in when they do an Easter egg hunt?
-Or to use as a great homemade Easter-treat-filled gift for the grandparents or other relatives?
-Our downloadable (and free!)
-Easter basket templates are just what you need: simply print them out to get started.
-Plus, this is a brilliant Easter craft to do with the kids.
+Or to make with your kids and take as a great home-crafted, treat-filled gift when you visit the grandparents or other relatives over the Easter break?

-2. Chicks and eggs Easter basket template
+Option 2: Pink, yellow and red Easter basket template

-3. Easter eggs basket template
+Option 3: Multicoloured Easter basket template

 You will need:

 - 1 Easter basket template (from the selection above), printed out

 - mini Easter eggs and chocolate animals to fill the basket, once made